What Is “Adobe Flash Player Is Out of Date”?

 See If Your System Has Been Affected by malware

-”Adobe Flash Player Is Out of Date” – How Did I Get It and What Does It Do?
+”Adobe Flash Player Is Out of Date” – How Did I Get It?

 This pop-up is introduced by an unwanted program on the computers of victims.
 The worst part of it is if you have clicked on the pop-up.
 According to a post in Adobe forums, clicking on the update button may slither malware on your Mac.